Riemann Sums - Negative Integrals and Discontinuities

 In this applet, you start with a predefined function that has been drawn for you.
 You can:

-- Use the blue slider below the curve to change the number of intervals.
+- Use the bottom slider below the curve to change the number of intervals.

 - Now try different options from the "Choose Riemann Sum type" pull-down menu.

-- You can change the start and end `x`-values using the sliders.
+- You can change the start and end `x`-values using the slider with the green bar.

 - You can choose different example functions from the pull-down menu.

-- Observe how "negative areas" (rectangles below the `x`-axis) affect the integral value.
+- Observe how "negative areas" (rectangles or other shapes below the `x`-axis) affect the integral value.

 - In cases with discontinuities, observe that we can integrate on one side or the other of the discontinuity, but not across it.
 (The rectangles still appear near the discontinuities.)